 Training and education

-You have to spend time on walk and physical training with your dog.
+You must be the sports type - you have to spend time on walk and physical training with your dog.

-The industrial food is perfect for the growth of the puppy and adult dog.
+The industrial food is perfect for the growth of the puppy and adult.
 The domestic supply requires extra vitamins and calcium.

-The Artois Hound is known for its good health.
+The Artois Hound is a strong dog with no much of a health problems.
 However, you should check his eyes and ears because they may be irritated.
 Like all dogs with long, floppy ears, it is also subject to foreign body infiltrations.

 The average life expectancy of the breed is around 12 years.

 The Artois is primarily a hunting dog used as a hound or as a pointer.
 It is a great companion of the hunter.
 The Artois is renowned for hare hunting, but can hunt deer, wild boar and rabbit.
 Running at medium speed but very tough, this dog has an excellent sense of smell and a beautiful high voice that carries far.